bodrick/awesome/README.md

 *   [ptitSeb/box64](https://github.com/ptitSeb/box64) - Box64 - Linux Userspace x86\_64 Emulator with a twist, targeted at ARM64, RV64 and LoongArch Linux devices
 *   [snesrev/sm](https://github.com/snesrev/sm) - early version
 *   [aleksey-hoffman/sigma-file-manager](https://github.com/aleksey-hoffman/sigma-file-manager) - "Sigma File Manager" is a free, open-source, quickly evolving, modern file manager (explorer / browser) app for Windows and Linux.
+*   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
+You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
 *   [microsoft/Windows-driver-samples](https://github.com/microsoft/Windows-driver-samples) - This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
 It contains both Universal Windows Driver and desktop-only driver samples.
 *   [oblitum/Interception](https://github.com/oblitum/Interception) - The Interception API aims to build a portable programming interface that allows one to intercept and control a range of input devices.
 *   [amerkoleci/Vortice.Windows](https://github.com/amerkoleci/Vortice.Windows) - .NET bindings for Direct3D12, Direct3D11, WIC, Direct2D1, XInput, XAudio, X3DAudio, DXC, Direct3D9 and DirectInput.